Kevin Harmon

-Kevin Anthony Harmon (born October 26, 1966) is an American former professional football running back.
-He was fourth-round draft pick (101st overall) and played for the Seattle Seahawks from 1988 to 1989.
+Kevin Anthony Harmon (born October 26, 1966) is an American former professional football player who was a running back for the Seattle Seahawks of the National Football League (NFL) from 1988 to 1989.
+He played college football for the Iowa Hawkeyes and was selected in the fourth round of the 1988 NFL draft with the 101st overall pick.
 He is the younger brother of former NFL players Derrick Harmon and Ronnie Harmon.